markusmoenig/Eldiron/docs/docs/characters_items/server_commands.md

 *This command can be used with both characters and items.*

 Enables or disables proximity tracking for characters.
-If enabled, [proximity_warning](events#proximity_warning) events will be send for all nearby entities within the given radius.
+If enabled and another entity is within the given radius, each check sends a [proximity_warning](events#proximity_warning) event with the first entity ID returned by the radius query.

 Useful for NPCs (or even items) to interact with other characters (attack, talk, heal, etc.).